stefanrieken/smallfish/README.md

 ## Lessons from LISP & Smalltalk
 - "Living code", i.e.: code is expressed in terms of the language itself (as in LISP) _and evaluated_ in terms of the language itself (as in Smalltalk).
-- Argument expression evaluation is relegated to the primitives, resulting in textbook lazy / as-needed evaluation.
-(As theorized in LISP, but implemented by equivalent 'special functions'; then realized in Smalltalk by making everything evaluable, but obscured by more efficient equivalent byte code.)
-(TODO verify latest statement)
+- Lazy evaluation on the primitive level.
+Compare LISP's special functions, but combined with Smalltalk's ability to blindly eval any kind of object.
-- As a result, subexpressions can substitute for one-liner blocks.
+- As a result, subexpressions essentially behave like one-liner blocks.
-- Proper tactics for lexical / lambda scoping, as explored in Pasta.
+- Proper tactics for lexical / lambda scoping, as explored a.o. in Pasta.
 - Different lookup paths for methods vs. blocks / lambdas.

 ## The Object Table
 I am glad to have picked up on the idea of a central Object Table from Dan Ingalls' papers on Smalltalk.
-This single point of registration has the listed advantage of having only one pointer to change on relocation.
+This single point of registration has the listed advantage of having only one pointer to change on relocation, but ther's more:

-Yet as the same table also serves as a place to store basic metadata outside of the object itself, it also allows for "random, raw" data to be assigned object status, which I find a very beneficial feature.
+As the same table also serves as a place to store basic metadata outside of the object itself, it also allows for "random, raw" data to be assigned object status, which I find a very beneficial feature.

 (So far I haven't managed to apply another idea from the same source, which is